cswalthour/time_series_analysis/README.md

 # time_series_analysis
-Analysis and methodology involving time series analysis
+Analysis and methodology involving time series analysis that involves the following, but is not limited to: